 TRUE LISTENING OCCURS BEYOND THE KNOWN

-In this article, we will look at whether we are open to seeing beyond our habitual and invisible thinking.
+This article will examine whether we are open to seeing beyond our habitual and invisible thinking.

 That includes seeing through all those dangerously hidden beliefs.
 You know, the ingrained beliefs we keep forever on file when thinking about who we are, who we think others are, how life is, and how it should be, according to us.

-Being open can only occur when we genuinely surrender our position on what is under discussion or on what we are reading – like now.
+Being open can only occur when we genuinely surrender our position on what is being discussed or on what we are reading.

 It occurs when we enter a state of not knowing, not believing or disbelieving, neither agreeing nor disagreeing, not having an opinion, free of judgment.